uyoxh/CS1-Students/projects/project3/README.md

 * Print the person instances in the sorted order. (toString method should be used to format the output)

 ### Create a Test program
-* Instantiate / create 5 instances using the Person constructor by giving the names and ages of your choice
+* Create 5 instances using the Person constructor by giving the names and ages of your choice
 * Put them in an array
 * Use your sort algorithm to sort the array
 * Print the array in sorted order